snlpatel001213/AirControl/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a code of conduct,please follow it in all your interactions with the project.

 ## Pull Request Process

 1. If you have changed the version of the project update the same at the following locations
    1. file `VERSION` at the root
    2. file `Assets/AirplanePhysics/Code/commons/CommonConfigs.cs` in the `GET_VERSION()` function
+   3. Change `PROJECT_NUMBER` in docs/doxygen.conf file,
 2. Make sure if any third-party plugins are used then it also supports open usage and compile for following Platform.
     1. Windows
     2. Mac